saurabytes/MonarchMoneyTrendReport/README.md

      - Show Monthly Account balances with average for current year, last 6 months or last 12 months
      - Quickly view total amount owed on credit cards and other Checking and Credit card balances
      - View Income, Expenses and Transfers done by Account for the current month
-     - Filter Accounts by household descriptions (e.g., Parents vs. Children or Partner 1 vs. Partner 2).
+     - Filter Accounts by any custom Group (e.g., Both, Parents vs. Children, Both, Partner 1 vs. Partner 2, Taxable vs Taxable Deferred).
      - Sort accounts data by any column and export it to Excel or Numbers.

-* Breakdown Assets & Liabilities Account Summary by household members (Parents vs. Children or Partner 1 vs. Partner 2)
+* Breakdown Assets & Liabilities Account Summary by a custom Group (Both, Parents, Children or Both, Partner 1, Partner 2, etc)
 * Save and restore report filters and options in Reports / Datasets, eliminating the need to redo filters each time.
 * Apply a compressed and smaller font in the Transactions grid to display more items.
 * Apply a compressed and smaller font in the Budget grid to show additional items.